Mechanism for Calculating Sugar and Sweeteners in Concentrated Products

 Mechanism for Calculating Percentage of Sugar and Other Sweeteners

-The taxable person must obtain a laboratory report from an accredited laboratory.
-The report should clearly specify the total quantity of sugar and other sweeteners contained in one unit of the concentrated product.
+The taxable person must first obtain a laboratory report from an accredited laboratory, clearly stating the total amount of sugar and other sweeteners in the unit of the concentrated product.
+This report must be submitted to the Authority.

-The final volume of the sweetened drink is calculated using the following standard formula:
+The volume of the final sweetened drink is calculated using the following formula:

 Final Drink Volume = Total sugar and other sweeteners (in grams) × 20

-This calculation standardises the conversion of sugar content into the expected final drink volume, ensuring consistency in excise tax assessment.
+This formula standardises the conversion of sugar content into the expected final drink volume.

-Once the final drink volume is determined, the dilution ratio is calculated as prescribed by the FTA:
+Once the final drink volume is calculated, the dilution ratio is determined by FTA as follows:

-The dilution ratio enables the Authority to assess the quantity of sweetened drink produced from the concentrate and ensures accurate excise tax classification.
+This ratio helps the Authority assess how much sweetened drink is produced from the concentrate and ensures correct excise classification.

 Exclusions from the Mechanism